201298/CAR-rental-system/README.md

 # CAR-rental-system
-CAR rental system for Customers
+Car rental project using Java programming language.
+This system is useful for Customers and efficiently  for large number of users.
+Users can book car from any were .
+There are different services provided.